-I really didn’t know much about Ghostland before watching it at a Danish horror movie film festival [Blodig Weekend 2018].
+I really didn’t know much about Incident in a Ghostland before watching it at a Danish horror movie film festival [Blodig Weekend 2018].
 And honestly, I didn’t need to.
 This is one of those cases, where the director alone is reason enough to watch the movie.

 Within the first 15-20 minutes, you know you made the right choice.
 While creepy elements happen early on, it suddenly kicks into very high gear and you find yourself just holding on.
 In fact, you might need to remind yourself to breathe.

 The story features a mom with two teenage daughters.
 The mom is one cool character and at one point I felt like she was one of the most badass moms, I had ever seen.
 I could easily watch a feature film of her defending her daughters and be happy.